-Sleep loss causes issues with memory, attention, mood regulation, complex thought, motor responses to stimuli, and performance at work or school.
+Sleep loss and deprivation causes issues with memory, attention, mood regulation, complex thought, motor responses to stimuli, and performance at work or school.
 Sleep loss may also disrupt thermoregulation and increase the risk of various physical and mental disorders.
 Short and long sleep duration is associated with up to a two-fold increased risk of obesity, diabetes, hypertension, incident cardiovascular disease, stroke, depression, substance abuse, and increased death rates in multiple studies.
+Tips for better sleep.

 An estimated 100,000 motor vehicle accidents each year are believed to be the result of drivers’ drowsiness or fatigue behind the wheel.

 Sleep disorders are real.

 In addition to sleep deprivation being a major issue in America, did you know that 1 in 5 Americans live with a sleep disorder?
 But don’t be fooled, sleep disorders are sneaky and often go undiagnosed.
 You may not realize the signs and symptoms of major and serious sleep and circadian-related conditions.